IRG1 - MRSEC Funded Graduate Students and Postdoctoral Researchers

 Yui is a second-year Ph.D. student in the Chemical Biology program track at UC San Diego.
 Yui received her B.S in Pharmacological Chemistry at UC San Diego in 2019.
 She joined Professor Akif Tezcan’s lab to learn about protein self-assembly and to develop protein-based functional materials.
 Her current research focuses on polymer infused protein crystals.

-Gabriella started as an M.S.
-Student in the UC San Diego Department of Chemistry & Biochemistry, with a concentration in inorganic chemistry in 2021, and she transitioned to the PhD program in Summer, 2022.
+Gabriella started as an Ph.D Student in the UC San Diego Department of Chemistry & Biochemistry, with a concentration in inorganic chemistry.
 She received a B.S. degree in Chemistry from Creighton University in Omaha, Nebraska, where her undergraduate research focused on folding-based DNA biosensors.
 Prior to joining UC San Diego, Gabriella worked in the Drug Delivery Division at 3M.
-She was a participant in the 2021 Summer School for Silicon Nanotechnology (SSSiN), one of the UC San Diego MRSEC RIMSE research immersion programs, and then acted as a Senior Mentor in the 2022 SSSiN.
+She was a participant and then a mentor in the UC San Diego MRSEC RIMSE summer school on silicon nanotechnology (SSSiN) in 2021 and 2022, respectively.
 Her thesis interests focus on loading and delivery of nucleic acid-based therapeutics using porous silicon nanoparticles.

 Bin Wang received his PhD from UC Davis, where he worked with Prof Alexandra Navrotsky on the thermodynamics of halide perovskite systems.
 As a MRSEC postdoc fellow with Prof Andrea Tao, his current research focuses on designing/programming energy landscape for self-assembling shaped nanocrystals.